Our Privacy Commitment

-We will exchange your personal information between companies within the AUSvance Group so they can also market their products and services to you.
+We will exchange your personal information between companies within the Capify Group so they can also market their products and services to you.

-The AUSvance Group will only offer you products or services, where we reasonably believe that they could be of interest or benefit to you.
+The Capify Group will only offer you products or services where we reasonably believe that they could be of interest or benefit to you.

-If you don’t want to receive marketing offers from AUSvance about AUSvance branded products and services, please let us know by calling 1300 760 930, or by writing to AUSvance at Level 2, 10 Phillip St, Parramatta NSW 2150.
+If you don’t want to receive marketing offers from Capify about Capify branded products and services, please let us know by calling 1300 760 930, or by writing to Capify at Level 7, 32 Phillip St, Parramatta, NSW, 2150.

-AUSvance will act promptly on your request and will also ensure any electronic marketing material sent (e.g. by e-mail, SMS, MMS or iM) includes an easy method that enables you to tell us you do not want to receive future electronic marketing material.
+Capify will act promptly on your request and will also ensure any electronic marketing material sent (e.g. by e-mail, SMS, MMS or IM) includes an easy method that enables you to tell us you do not want to receive future electronic marketing material.